 You can download your logo in high-quality vector format for commercial use with the Pay-Per-Product option.

-If you also need videos for your business, you may want to consider one of Renderforest’s subscription plans.
-These will provide you with one or more high-quality logo downloads from the Pro plan upwards.
+If videos for your business are also a requirement, you might find it beneficial to explore one of Renderforest’s subscription plans.
+These plans will furnish you with one or more downloads of high-quality logos starting from the Pro plan and above.

 There are four premium tiered packages you can pay for either monthly or annually on an auto-renewal.
 Some plans let you create unlimited logos, which would be extremely handy if you have multiple businesses.
 Advanced plans offer increased video minutes, storage space, and number of music tracks to embed into videos.